British Steam merchant

 In the late evening on 4 April 1943, U-635 (Eckelmann) attacked the convoy HX-231 and reported two ships with 13,000 grt sunk.
 At 01.58 hours on 5 April, U-630 also attacked two ships from the same convoy southeast of Cape Farewell, heard two detonations and sinking noises and reported one ship sunk and another probably sunk.
 The ships were Shillong and Waroonga, which had both been damaged in the attack of U-635 earlier.

 The Waroonga (Master Charles Campbell Taylor) was scuttled by HMS Loosestrife (K 105) (T/Lt A.A.
 Campbell, RNR) in the morning on 6 April.
-Twelve crew members, one gunner and six passengers (one DBS) were lost.
-The master, 97 crew members, seven gunners and eight passengers (two DBS) were picked up by the corvette and the American Liberty ship Joel R. Poinsett and landed at Londonderry on 9 April.
+Eleven crew members, one gunner and seven passengers (two DBS) were lost.
+The master, 97 crew members, seven gunners and eight passengers (one DBS) were picked up by the corvette and the American Liberty ship Joel R. Poinsett and landed at Londonderry on 9 April.

 |On board||We have details of 20 people who were on board.|

 If you can help us with any additional information on this vessel then please contact us.